-- 133 Gross Primary Productivity (GPP) is a commonly employed widely used as an indicator for monitoring post drought - photosynthesis dynamics post drought (Gazol et al., 2018).
-This study uses the The FluxSat GPP dataset (Version 2), derived - from Moderate Resolution Imaging Spectroradiometer (MODIS), is calibrated using FLUXNET 2015 and OneFlux tier 1 data, - 136 and validated with independent datasets from Global MODIS and FLUXNET-derived Product.
-It has (Joiner et al., 2021). - 137 It shows strong agreement with flux data at most sites and performs reliably across a majority of global regions (Bennett et al., - 138 2021).
-Additionally, it has been widely used in examining the impacts of extreme climate events on the terrestrial carbon cycle - 139 (Byrne et al., 2021).
-The dataset provides a spatial resolution of 0.405° and a daily timetemporal resolution (Joiner et al., - 140 2021).
-To match the flash drought event, daily soil moisture data were resampled to 0.1° and aggregated to pentad-mean (five- - 141 days) data.
-This study chooses the growing seasons (April to October) from 2001 to 20182023 as the study period.
+117 Gross Primary Productivity (GPP) is widely used as an indicator for monitoring post drought photosynthesis dynamics (Gazol is calibrated using FLUXNET 2015 and OneFlux tier 1 data, and validated with independent datasets (Joiner et al., 2021).

+118 et al., 2018).
+The FluxSat GPP dataset (Version 2), derived from Moderate Resolution Imaging Spectroradiometer (MODIS),

+120 It shows strong agreement with flux data at most sites and performs reliably across a majority of global regions (Bennett et al.,

+121 2021).
+Additionally, it has been widely used in examining the impacts of extreme climate events on the terrestrial carbon cycle

+122 (Byrne et al., 2021).
+The dataset provides a spatial resolution of 0.05° and a daily temporal resolution.
+To match the flash

+- 123 drought event, daily soil moisture data were resampled to 0.1° and aggregated to pentad-mean (five-days) data.
+This study - 124 chooses the growing seasons (April to October) from 2001 to 2023 as the study period.

-142 2.2 Method
+125 2.2 Method

-2.2.1 The identification of flash drought events and recovery time
+126 2.2.1 The identification of flash drought events and recovery time

-- 144 In this study, we identify flash drought events by analyzing analyzing changes in soil moisture, taking into account their rapid - intensification and duration.
-Evaporation demand is often used as a warning indicator for flash droughts (Rigden et al., 2020). - 146 Because it may overestimate flash droughts (Lesinger & Tian.
+127 In this study, we identify flash drought events by analysing changes in soil moisture, taking into account their rapid 128 intensification and duration.
+Evaporation demand is often used as a warning indicator for flash droughts (Rigden et al., 2020).
+129 Because it may overestimate flash droughts (Lesinger & Tian.
 2022).
-To identify flash drought events, the daily soil moisture - 147 data is aggregated into pentad-mean data.
-These averages are then converted into percentiles based on the climatology of each - pentad period during the growing season.
-According to the definition proposed by Yuan et al. (2019) and Zhang et al. (2020a), - we identify the flash drought event (Fig. 1 a&b).
-The speed of flash drought (Ospd) is the ratio of the difference between the - 40th percentile and the lowest percentile of the onset stage to the length of onset.
-The frequency refers to the overall number - 151 of occurrences within a given time frame (e.g., per year or per decade).
-Severity is the accumulated soil moisture percentile - 152 deficits from the threshold of 40th.
-On the basis of Wang et al. 2023 's definitions, we defined the recovery time of vegetation - 153 production after a flash drought (Fig. 1): We employed anomaly GPP to estimate post-flash drought vegetation recovery times - 154 at the pixel scale.
-The recovery time was defined as the period between the point when GPP reached its maximum loss and - when it returned to its pre-flash drought level (Wang et al., 2023a) (Fig. 1).
-To ensure data consistency and minimize noise, - 156 we first applied a smoothing process to the pentad GPP data using a 3-pentad forward-moving window at the pixel scale.
-After - 157 smoothing the data, we calculate the GPP anomaly using the following equation:
+To identify flash drought events, the daily soil moisture 130 data is aggregated into pentad-mean data.
+These averages are then converted into percentiles based on the climatology of each 131 pentad period during the growing season.
+According to the definition proposed by Yuan et al. (2019) and Zhang et al. (2020a), 132 we identify the flash drought event (Fig. 1 a&b).
+The identification of flash droughts should meet the following criteria: soil 133 moisture (SM) must decrease from above the 40th percentile to below the 20th percentile within a 5-day period, with an 134 average rate of decline per pentad not less than the 5th percentile.
+A flash drought terminates if the declining SM rises back to 135 the 20th percentile.
+The duration of a flash drought event must be at least 4 pentads (20 days) (Yuan et al., 2019, Zhang et al., 136 2020a).
+The speed of flash drought (Ospd) is the ratio of the difference between the 40th percentile and the lowest percentile 137 of the onset stage to the length of onset.
+The frequency refers to the overall number of occurrences within a given time frame 138 (e.g., per year or per decade).
+Severity is the accumulated soil moisture percentile deficits from the threshold of 40th.
+We 139 employed anomaly GPP to estimate post-flash drought vegetation recovery times at the pixel scale.
+The recovery time was 140 defined as the period between the point when GPP reached its maximum loss and when it returned to its pre-flash drought 141 level (Wang et al., 2023a) (Fig. Figure 1).
+To ensure data consistency and minimize noise, we first applied a smoothing process to the pentad GPP data using a 3-pentad forward-moving window at the pixel scale.
+After smoothing the data, we 142 143 calculate the GPP anomaly using the following equation:

-158 GPP anomaly =
+144 GPP anomaly

-$$\frac{GPP - \mu{GPP}}{\sigma{GPP}}$$
+$$= \frac{GPP - \mu{GPP}}{\sigma{GPP}}$$

 (4)

-where, μ{GPP} and σ{GPP} are mean and standard deviation of the pentad time series of GPP.
+145 where, μ{GPP} and σ{GPP} are mean and standard deviation of the pentad time series of GPP.